 If you have been arrested in New Jersey on suspicion of driving under the influence of drugs, you may have had a drug recognition evaluation (DRE) screening.
 The DRE program was developed by the Los Angeles Police Department in the 1970's.
 It's a twelve-step evaluation used by trained police officers to determine whether a driver is under the influence of drugs or certain prescription medications.
-Drug recognition evaluations can be fought in court, provided you have good legal representation.
-Carmine R. Villani, Esq., founding partner of Villani & Deluca, P.C. has received DRE training and understands the process, having received similar training as the DRE officers.
-Mr. Villani participated in a 3 day training program using the same materials and training used in law enforcement.
+Drug recognition evaluations can be fought in court provided you have the proper legal representation.
+Carmine R. Villani, Esq., founding partner of Villani & Deluca, P.C. has received DRE training and understands the process.
+Mr. Villani participated in a 3 day training program using the same materials and training used by law enforcement.
 The DRE program is truly junk science!
 The problem is that courts have been uniformly accepting the opinions of the officers as experts when the science behind the training and evaluation is flawed.
 In most cases the conclusions reached by the DRE are not really based upon science but on the admissions of the defendant or from what may be found in the possession of the defendant at the stop.
 It's no mistake that its a "twelve step" analysis which is really a play on the "twelve step" process of recovery in most addiction programs.
 Why not make it 11 or 13?
-The creators of the program I am sure had a laugh at this when it was developed.
+The creators of the program I am sure had a laugh at this nuance when it was developed.
 There really is no validation of the program and some states have even thrown out the program as junk science.
-Unfortunately in NJ DRE's are still viewed as authoritative and it creates problems for defendants.
+Unfortunately, in NJ DRE's are still viewed as authoritative and it creates problems for defendants.

 When Is The Drug Recognition Evaluation Performed?

-The DRE test is administered by a DRE officer at the police station or state trooper barracks, typically after a suspected driver has taken the breath screening for alcohol intoxication.
-Years ago if someone received lower than a .08 or .10 as the limit of BAC the case would end there but in current times it is often the case that the .04 or .05 case then turns to a DRE case as the officer says wait I think this person is under the influence based upon drugs.
-This obviously creates a huge problem because the only empirical test given is a urine test which does not show levels of a substance in your system.
-Imagine this circumstance with marijuana which can stay in your urine for 30 days or more or for cocaine or presecription drugs which can be in your urine for days after ingestion.
-The idea is to catch signs of drug intoxication that bolster the chemical test which as just stated is really irrelevant.
-Women are forever having trouble when opening their purses to get their license and an officer sees a prescription bottle.
+The DRE test is administered by a DRE officer at the police station or state trooper barracks typically after a suspected driver has taken the breath screening for alcohol intoxication.
+Years ago if someone received lower than a .08 or .10 as the limit of BAC the case would end there, but in current times if the defendant blows a .04 or .05 case then turns to a DRE as the officer says wait I think this person is under the influence based upon drugs.
+This obviously creates a huge problem because the only empirical test given is a urine test which does not show the levels of a substance in your system.
+Imagine this circumstance with marijuana which can stay in your urine for 30 days or more or for cocaine or prescription drugs which can be in your urine for days after ingestion.
+The idea is to catch signs of drug intoxication that bolster the chemical test which is really irrelevant.
+Women are at increased risk of arrest when opening their purses to get their license and an officer sees a prescription bottle.
 Now we have a problem!

 It takes a defense lawyer to defend you and make sense of the the one sided police report you will invariably be faced with.

-The DRE will conduct the following 12 steps and submit a report as to each item:
+The DRE will conduct the following 12 steps and submit a report on each step:

 Step 1 - Breath Test

-A breath test will be administered to determine the BAC.
+A breath test will be administered to determine your BAC.
 If it comes back negative the impairment will be determined not to be alcohol related.

 Step 2 - Interview Of The Arresting Officer

-The officer will report their observations to the DRE over the circumstances leading up to the arrest. (if drugs were found prescription or illicit this is where it starts)
+The officer will report their observations to the DRE over the circumstances leading up to the arrest. (if drugs were found prescription or illicit this is where it is stated)

 Step 3 - Interviewing The Accused

-The DRE will interview the person in custody and will make a determination if the person's erratic behavior is caused by an injury, a medical condition or from a drug impairment.
+The DRE officer will interview the person in custody and will make a determination on if the person's erratic behavior is caused by an injury, a medical condition or from a drug impairment.